Join us for community learning!

 Each year we plan for 8-10 events that are a mix of virtual via zoom, hybrid (both on campus and via zoom), and in-person on our campus.
 All are welcome to attend.
 These events are offered free to the public, but contributions are accepted.
 We thank the Chatham and Orleans local councils, as well as the Mass Cultural Council for their support of this program.

-Click here to access previously recorded talks.
+Click here to access previously recorded talks and past line-ups!

 Join us in person or via zoom.
 All attendees must register.